ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 * Namespace specific format

 *NodeId* isn't only one identifier of :term:`Node`.
 Each :term:`Node` must have symbolic human-readable :term:`Attribute` *BrowseName* which is used to identifier the node by its path of *BrowseNames*. *BrowseName* shouldn't be unique for the whole server but its path must be.
 Like *NodeId* *BrowseName* belongs to some namespace.
 Usually namespaces of *NodeId* and *BrowseName* are the same, but the OPC UA Specfication does not demand it.

 OK.
-There are a lot of information here and we need some example to explain it.
+There are a lot of information here and we need an example to explain it.
 In our example :ref:`hello_world` we created a folder for our string message:

 .. code-block:: xml